Caniventure-Development/Caniventure/bot/PRIVACY.md

 We use this data to create your profile and store your data in the database, it is required to effectively use the bot.

-A good side note, when using PvP, we do not create a document in the database for the target player against their will.
+A good side note, when using PvP _(which is not ready yet)_ (or another example: the `userinfo` command), we do not create a document in the database for the target player against their will.
 The target player has to run one of the commands that creates a document in the database _(for example `/predator eat`)_ before you can target them.

 ### Does anybody else see my data?